 About the speaker

-Ambassador Ali Jalali is currently serving as Afghanistan’s Ambassador to Germany and designated Special Envoy to NATO.
+Ambassador Ali Jalali served as Afghanistan’s Ambassador to Germany and designated Special Envoy to NATO.
 He served as Interior Minister from 2003-2005, overseeing the creation of a trained force of 50,000 Afghan National Police and 12,000 Border Police to work effectively in counter-narcotics, counter-terrorism, and criminal investigation.

 He recently served as a Professor at the Near East South Asia Center for Strategic Studies at National Defense University in Washington D.C.
 His new book is A Military History of Afghanistan from the Great Game to the Global War on Terror (2017).